 There is a reason why swing states exist in the United States—the U.S. voting system is structured around states.
-As John Hudak, a senior fellow at the Brooklings Institution explains, “Our presidential election system is designed to make states the important jurisdictional unit in voting."
+As John Hudak, a senior fellow at the Brookings Institution explains, “Our presidential election system is designed to make states the important jurisdictional unit in voting."

 “After 1800, states began to take a firm approach to making sure that their numbers were both collected and reported.
 As time went on, politicians got to know what state constituencies looked like, and that competitiveness grew as well,” says Hudak.

 David Schultz, editor of Presidential Swing States: Why Only Ten Matter with Stacey Hunter Hecht, says swing states began to really emerge in the wake of the Civil War.
 “In 1860 it’s the slavery issue that creates swing states like Ohio,” says Schulz.
 He explains that the Republican Party had been founded only a few years earlier in Wisconsin, and it was taking off in the Midwest.
 The party became known for supporting abolition and keeping the Union together.

 "Northern states vote for Lincoln.
 Southern states vote for the democratic candidate.
 It’s states like Ohio that tipped the balance,” he says.
 “No Republican has won the presidency unless they’ve won Ohio,” says Schultz.